JohnRising/stackup/apps/docs/docs/packages/paymaster/scripts.md

 ### `withdrawTo`

-Withdraws a specified amount from the senders deposit.
+Withdraws a specified amount from the sender's deposit.

 ```bash
 yarn run PackageName withdrawTo